tlourey/tlourey.github.io/pages/linux-tips.md

 > *"Shortly before executing the actual system power-off/halt/reboot/kexec, systemd-shutdown will run all executables in `/usr/lib/systemd/system-shutdown/` and pass one arguments to them: either "poweroff", "halt", "reboot", or "kexec", depending on the chosen action.
 All executables in this directory are executed in parallel, and execution of the action is not continued before all executables finished.
 (A safety timeout of 90s is applied however.)
 Note that these executables are run <ins>after all services have been shut down, and after most mounts have been unmounted</ins> (the root file system as well as `/run/` and various API file systems are still around though).
 This means any programs dropped into this directory must be prepared to run in such a limited execution environment and not rely on external services or hierarchies such as `/var/` to be around (or writable)."*

-This means if your script needs certin things it may fail.
+This means if your script needs certain things it may fail.

 Alternatives are:

-* [systemd-soft-reboot.service](https://www.freedesktop.org/software/systemd/man/latest/systemd-soft-reboot.service.html) - I haven't looked into this, not sure how useful it is as it only reboots userspace.
+* [systemd-soft-reboot.service](https://www.freedesktop.org/software/systemd/man/latest/systemd-soft-reboot.service.html) - I haven't looked into this, not sure how useful it is as it only reboots user-space.
 * Create a SystemD Service to run your script at shutdown ([REF](https://raspberrypi.stackexchange.com/questions/89732/run-a-script-at-shutdown-on-raspbian#:~:text=EDIT%3A%20If%20it%27s%20not%20working%20try%20this%20one%3A))

 Based off: <https://raspberrypi.stackexchange.com/questions/89732/run-a-script-at-shutdown-on-raspbian>